A metric on the space of finite sets of trajectories for evaluation of multi-target tracking algorithms: Simulation results

 We consider a batch duration of $T= 22$.

 We consider the standard measurement model \cite{mahler2007statistical}.
-We obtain positional measurements of the targets from the sensors with probability $p_{D} = 0.95$ with the target measurements generated according to $\mathcal{N}\Big( x^{k}, 10^{-3}\Big)$.
+We obtain positional measurements of the targets from the sensors with probability $p_{D} = 0.95$ with the target measurements generated according to $\mathcal{N}\Big(\cdot; x^{k}, 10^{-3}\Big)$.
 We observe Poisson clutter, which is uniformly distributed in the interval $(-10, \quad 10)$ and there is an average of $1$ clutter measurement per scan.

 The position components of the targets in the ground truth and the observed measurements are shown in Figures~\ref{fig:case3Truth} and Figure~\ref{fig:meas}, respectively.
-The circles and crosses in the figure indicate the appearance and end times of the tracks respectively.
-It is shown in \cite{garcia2015setsTraj} that the posterior PDF is a mixture with multiple hypotheses.
-Some of the possible hypotheses for the ground truth in Figure~\ref{fig:case3Truth} according to the measurements in Figure~\ref{fig:meas} are shown in Figure~\ref{fig:LPmetricIllus}.We have plotted the posterior mean of the trajectories conditioned on the different hypotheses.
-We have considered these hypotheses as we think they are insightful to illustrate the behavior of the metric.
+For the considered models, the filtering multi-trajectory density, on the RFS of trajectories, is a multi-Bernoulli mixture \cite{garcia2015setsTraj}, which can be expanded so that the probability of existence of each Bernoulli component is either zero or one \cite{Angel18_b}, which is referred to as $\mathrm{MBM}_{01}$.
+Each mixture component of the $\mathrm{MBM}_{01}$ represents a global hypothesis.
+The filtering recursion to obtain the multi-trajectory density in $\mathrm{MBM}_{01}$ form is given in \cite{garcia2015setsTraj}, and could be extended to sets of labelled trajectories without changes in the filtering recursion \cite[Sec.
+IV.A]{garcia2015setsTraj}.
+The starting times, deaths and mean positions for the trajectories of some of the global hypotheses are shown in Figure~\ref{fig:LPmetricIllus}.
+We have considered these hypotheses as we think they are insightful to illustrate the behaviour of the metric.